 Texture, color, and form are all important in the aesthetics of companion planting.
 Plants with tall spires complement the wide, cup-shaped flowers of roses, while perennials and shrubs with pale green, silver, or purple leaves accentuate the sumptuous rose blossoms.
 Companion planting can also extend the flowering season by providing color between the main flushes of rose bloom in early summer and fall.

-Good rose companions should enjoy the same growing conditions but not compete too aggressively with the roses.
+Ideal rose companions enjoy the same growing conditions but do not compete too aggressively with the roses.
 Roses do best in full sun and well-drained soil, and so should their companions.
 Plants that are too aggressive may crowd the roses and absorb too much water and nutrients from the soil.

-Many sun-loving annuals such as heliotropes (Heliotropium), summer-snapdragon (Angelonia), lantana (Lantana), verbena (Verbena) and million bells petunia (Calibrachoa) hold up well throughout the summer and fill the space among roses nicely.
+Many sun-loving annuals, such as heliotropes (Heliotropium), lantana (Lantana), verbena (Verbena) and million bells petunia (Calibrachoa), hold up well throughout the summer and fill the space among roses nicely.
 They all have modest water requirements and will benefit from the heavy feeding regime that roses demand.